Skip to content

 func_name(i,x/25,car.name.char());

-this will be called by open parentheses.
+This will be called by the open parentheses token.

-• expression on the left
+• Expression on the left.

 ⚠️ Implementation